 Philipose Vaidyar

-Moves That Matter
+Moves that Matter

 A year ago, at a gathering, someone looked at me and said,

 “You’re a rolling stone.”
-He added, "a rolling stone gathers no moss."
+He added, "A

 The reason?
-I didn’t stay long in the same organization he did.
+I didn’t stay long in the same

 Ironically, he too moved on—thrice or more—into leadership roles elsewhere.

-Paradoxically, the man who never poured oil over my midnight lamp,
+the man who never poured oil over my midnight lamp,

 who never helped, invested, or spent time on me,

-still preferred to certify me — almost forty years after we first met.
+still preferred to certify me, almost forty years after we first met.

 Waiting years to earn trust or a formal job description wasn’t an option.

-Some people work and earn experience for thirty years —
+Some people work and earn experience for thirty

-but it’s the same one year of experience repeated thirty times.
+But it’s the same one year of experience repeated thirty times.

 The longest I stayed in an organization was six years —